Detcom-GH/lowakernel/README.md

 Reboot and select **detkernel** from the boot menu.

-That's it — no additional configuration needed.
+That's it, no additional configuration needed.
 The `.efi` file is a Unified Kernel Image (UKI) that contains the kernel, initramfs, and microcode in a single file.

 ### GRUB